 You are here

-NDI has worked in Egypt since 1995 when it helped support Egypt’s first domestic election observation initiative.
+NDI has worked in Egypt for over two decades.
+NDI helped support the first domestic election observations initiative in 1995.
 In 2005 and again in 2010, NDI assisted civil society organizations conduct the first officially sanctioned election observation in Egypt for the presidential and parliamentary elections.
 Through 2011 NDI’s programs included sharing international experiences on democratic transitions, training for the long-term development of political parties, and assistance to civil society organizations engaged in election monitoring, civic education and nonpartisan voter education.

-After closing its Cairo offices in 2012 in accordance with the international NGO laws in Egypt, NDI Egypt continues to provide consultations to political parties as requested.
-NDI programming creates resources that support capacity building and technical support initiatives for youth and women who seek to participate in their local government and communities through candidacy in municipal elections.
+After closing its Cairo offices in 2012 in accordance with the international NGO laws in Egypt, NDI continues to provide consultations to Egyptians who are interested in participating in their local government and communities.

 News and Publications

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.